Pathoschild/smapi-mod-dump/source/Flower Bombs/promo/README-moddrop.md

 Otherwise, you can edit this mod's `config.json` file.
 It will be created in the mod's main folder (`Mods/FlowerBombs`) the first time you run the game with the mod installed.
 These options are available:

+* `WaterToGerminate`: Set this to `true` to wait for the next rainy or snowy day (or sprinkler spray) to germinate Flower Bombs.
 * `ClintMudstone`: Set this to `false` to prevent Clint from offering Mudstone in his shop inventory.
 * `KentGifts`: Set this to `false` to allow Kent to keep sending regular Bombs in the mail.
 * `LeahRecipe`: Set this to `false` to unlock the Flower Bomb crafting recipe instantly instead of involving Leah.